 Animal Services closing lobby due to COVID-19

-In response to the recommendations of the Centers for Disease Control relating to social distancing to mitigate the spread of the coronavirus (COVID-19), the lobby of the City of Hot Springs Animal Services will be closed to customers until further notice starting on Wednesday, March 18, 2020.
+In response to the recommendations of the Centers for Disease Control relating to social distancing to mitigate the spread of COVID-19, the lobby of the City of Hot Springs Animal Services is allowing a limited number of individuals, up to three at a time, inside the facility.
+Masks must be worn at all times.

-Individuals interested in adopting or looking for lost pets can view the animals from the outside kennels or look on the Animal Services Facebook page (https://www.facebook.com/HotSpringsAnimalServices/).
+Individuals interested in adopting or looking for lost pets can view the animals on the Animal Services Facebook page (https://www.facebook.com/HotSpringsAnimalServices/) or at www.cityhs.net/adopt.
+Between noon and 5 p.m., Monday through Friday, individuals can also interact with the animals from the inside and outside kennels at 319 Davidson Drive.

-All other Animal Services business will be conducted as usual with precautions.
+All other Animal Services business will be conducted normally, with precautions.
+For more information, call Animal Services at 501-262-2091.

 Tips from the Centers for Disease Control and Prevention on Animals and COVID-19: